leenasohail/PhysiGym/man/TUTORIAL_physigym_rl.md

 This function returns different types of images:

-- The **first image** corresponds to what a human might intuitively observe — for example, each cell type is represented using a distinct RGB color.
+- The **image_gray** corresponds to what a human might intuitively observe — for example, each cell type is represented using a distinct RGB color and then converted to gray.
-- The **second type** is a multi-channel image where each channel corresponds to a specific cell type.
+- The **image_cell_types** is a multi-channel image where each channel corresponds to a specific cell type.
 For one of the channels, we also reduce the dimensionality.

 In addition to the images, the function also computes the **concentration of cells** for each cell type.